 These dice are massive.
 Coming in at 8 times the volume and weight of our standard sized ¾” d20s and measuring a full 1 ½ ” face to face (roughly the perfect size to fit in minion’s palm), they are guaranteed to make your players cower in fear, or your DM green with envy.

-Normally our Big Ass d20s are crafted from solid billets of exotic woods , however, these are machined from our Elemental semi-precious stones.
+Normally our Big Ass d20s are crafted from solid billets of exotic woods , however these are machined from our Elemental semi-precious stones.
 The larger size allows the color pattern and variation of the stone to be showcased in a way that is simply not possible at the standard 3/4″ size.
 You’ll also find that our Big Ass Elemental d20s are all inlaid with the same metals as their smaller versions, making these beauties really shine!

 We don’t make shelf queens.
 Our dice are made to game and we back that up with a life time warranty.
 Most semi precious stone dice proved to chip easily and wouldn’t hold up to regular use.
 That’s no bueno.

 So how did we get around stones natural propensity to chip?
-Simple we cheated.
+Simple, we cheated.
 This new line of dice have been crafted from semi precious stone set in a resin matrix.
-The end result is flawless in execution, beauty, gameability (if that’s not a word, it is now).
-By binding the ground semi precious stone in a resin matrix, it adds a toughness to the resulting die that unaltered stone just doesn’t have while retaining all the visual properties and heft of the original stone.
+The end result is flawless in execution, beauty, and gameability (if that’s not a word, it is now).
+By binding the ground semi precious stone in a resin matrix, it adds a toughness to the resulting die that unaltered stone just doesn’t have, while retaining all the visual properties and heft of the original stone.

 First mined around 7,000 B.C., Lapis Lazuil’s deep blue coloration was the very first blue pigment known to man.
 Artists from Ancient Egypt to the Renaissance prized it’s Ultramarine blue color.
 That name comes from the Latin ultramarinus, which translates, “beyond the sea”, owing to the pigment being imported from Afghani mines during the 14th and 15th centuries by Italian traders.
 This made Lapis Lazuli highly sought after and demanded correspondingly high prices.
 Artists reserved this bluest of pigments for their best works and it was commonly used to depict the robes of angles or the Virgin Mary.
 Where as the Ancient Egyptians used the stone to adorn the tombs of Pharaohs.
-Fun fact, Lapis Lazuli smells faintly of acrid sulfur when worked not too dissimilar from asphalt
+Fun fact, Lapis Lazuli smells faintly of acrid sulfur when worked, not too dissimilar from asphalt

 Malachite has been mined since the 3rd millennium B.C. and smelted for its copper content.
 That copper is what gives Malachite its noted green coloration.
 Ancient Egyptians associated its green color, known to them as wadj, with rebirth and fertility.
 They believed that the afterlife contained an eternal paradise know as the “Field of Malachite”.
 Malachite, like Azurite and Lapis Lazuli, has been used as a pigment since antiquity, though it has more recently been replaced by its synthetic counterpart.
 Malachite is the second of the two copper carbonate minerals and results from the weathering of Azurite, which is why they are often found in deposits intermixed with one another.
 Both of which were melted down for the copper ore in antiquity.
 So it is fitting that we inlay these dice with Copper numbers.